UPDATE: A Guide to Legal Research in Bosnia and Herzegovina

 The object of the Centers is to ensure, under the supervision of the High Judicial and Prosecutorial Council of Bosnia and Herzegovina, that training programs for judges and prosecutors are designed and implemented in light of the main requirements established for the exercise of judicial and prosecutorial duties, such as competence and impartiality.
 Education provided by both centers follows the principles of life-long learning as well.
 Both centers provide education for judges and prosecutors and they are not obliged to educate other professionals, although they can provide certain forms of education for others as well.
 Annual minimum of education for judges and prosecutors is determined by High Judicial and Prosecutorial Council of Bosnia and Herzegovina.
 Centers issue certificates regarding the fulfillment of annual minimum of education for judges and prosecutors.

-and the Center for the Education of Judges and Prosecutors of the Republika Srpska began operating in 2003.
+The Center for the Education of Judges and Prosecutors of FB&H and the Center for the Education of Judges and Prosecutors of the Republika Srpska began operating in 2003.
 Both centers have their small specialized libraries which mainly serve the needs of legal professionals employed in judiciary.

 In June 1992, the National and University Library of Bosnia and Herzegovina was one of the first buildings attacked with shells and fire which, as a result, brought devastation to our national and cultural heritage, our history and literacy.